TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

 FPGC VARIANT SPECIFIC
 ---------------------

+ * If run controllered EXE twice it crashed, reset HUD indices to fix this
+ * Added dependence in EQUIPMENT.TXT and GUNS.TXT in GAMECORE subfolder for genres
  * Added extra audio into the AUDIOBANK EFFECTS folder for extra creativity
  * Added new SETUP flag to simplify entity property editing for easier academic experience
  * Wrote a host of new generic behaviours for story based characters